cosmos72/gomacro/doc/quasiquote.md

 Note the differences between the various expansions, and the dependency on "go/ast" package of the expanded source code.

 Some possible simplifications are:
-1. allow quote `~'` in the expanded source code
+1. allow `~'` in the expanded source code
-2. work on `ast2.Ast` `ast2.AstWithNode` and `ast2.AstWithSlice` instead of `ast.Node` and the dozens of concrete types
-   implementing `ast.Node`: the formers are `ast.Node` wrappers with an uniform API that greatly simplifies manipulating Go abstract syntax trees.
+2. work on `ast2.Ast` instead of `ast.Node` and the dozens of concrete types implementing `ast.Node`: the formers is an `ast.Node` wrapper with an uniform API that greatly simplifies manipulating Go abstract syntax trees.
 3. implement dedicated functions and methods operating on `ast2.Ast`: `Quote`, `Unquote`, `Init`, `Concat` and whatever else is needed to simplify the expansion

 * `~"{x + ~,y}` would be expanded to the equivalent source code: `in.New().Init(~'x, y)` where `in` is an `ast2.Ast` containing `~"{x + ~,y}`